natf17/shopify-embedded-app/README.md

-# In Progress: This project replaces the shopify-spring-boot-embedded-app project.
-It will soon be available in the Maven Central Repository.
+# This project replaces the shopify-spring-boot-embedded-app project

 This application enables any Spring web application with Spring Security to become a Shopify app and use Shopify's default OAuth offline access token.

 # Running the App

 - Uses Spring Security 5.2.0.RELEASE

+If you're using the Spring Boot security starter, this translates to version 2.2.X.

 ## Obtaining Information for Your Shopify App
 Once you have a development store, create a private app.